Ezequiel92/GalaxyInspector/README.md

     <a href="https://ezequiel92.github.io/GalaxyInspector/dev/intro/"><img src="https://img.shields.io/badge/documentation-blue.svg"></a>
 </p>

-A Julia module for the data analysis of hydrodynamical simulations in astrophysics.
+A Julia module for the data analysis of galaxy simulations.

 > [!CAUTION]
 > This code is written for my personal use and is a work in progress, thus it may break at any moment.
 Use it at your own risk.

 > ℹ️ **NOTE**
 >
-> There are more advanced tools to analyze/plot simulation results (you can see some [below](https://github.com/Ezequiel92/GalaxyInspector#-links)), but this module was written not only as a basic plotting tool, but as an exercise to learn [Julia](https://julialang.org/) and software development in general.
+> There are more advanced tools to analyze/plot simulation results (you can see some [below](https://github.com/Ezequiel92/GalaxyInspector#-links)).
+This module was written not only as a basic plotting tool, but as an exercise to learn [Julia](https://julialang.org/) and software development in general.

 ## ⚙️ Characteristics

-- Works only with snapshots in [HDF5](https://www.hdfgroup.org/solutions/hdf5/) format (option `SnapFormat = 3`).
+- Works only with snapshots in [HDF5](https://www.hdfgroup.org/solutions/hdf5/) format (option `SnapFormat = 3` in P-Gadget3 and Arepo).
 - This is a collection of scripts inside a module, not a package.
-Global constants and data structures are defined in `src/constants.jl`.
+Global constants and data structures are defined in `src/constants/globals.jl`.

 ## 🔗 Links